jackzampolin/wedding/README.md

     docker exec -it wedding bash /app/build.sh
     ```

-    _Otherwise you could invoke the shell and execute command manually._
+    _Otherwise you could run the shell and execute command manually._

 4. Open your browser on page [http://localhost:8080](http://localhost:8080)

 Great.
-Now you are ready to deploy artifacts from the `public` directory.
+Now you are ready to deploy project from the `public` directory.

 ## License